-Hey guys and welcome to my Football Manager 2021 training guide, the one area in FM nobody wants to touch.
+Hey guys and welcome to an updated version of my Football Manager 2021 training guide, the one area in FM nobody wants to touch.
 This guide covers best practise, how to structure your schedules and why you should never leave training to your Assistant Manager.
-You can download all the FM 2021 training schedules discussed at the end but I strongly recommend reading the entire guide.
+You can download all the FM 2021 training schedules discussed at the end but I strongly recommend reading the entire guide, as this approach not only induced great development but led my Newcastle side to a first season Premier League and FA Cup double.

 There are many approaches to training in FM21 and mine may not be perfect but it works for me and favours match results.
 Remember players who perform on the pitch develop fastest and this is why my schedules are heavy on match preperation.